Alygnt/Clifty/README.md

 - Add more than just login
 - Mails you the login details
 - Back option in menu
-- Use sed instead of awk in redirect url
 - Add NOTP, POTP and OOTP in sites
 - Remove NOTP, POTP and OOTP files in sites
 - Add homepage